srcfl/srcful-documentation/docs/overview.md

 ## Explore the Energy Gateway

-Navigate through our [Gateway Documentation](/energy-gateway/) to enravel a wealth of information about the features of our Energy Gateway.<br />
+Navigate through our [Gateway Documentation](/energy-gateway/) to unravel a wealth of information about the features of our Energy Gateway.<br />

-The Energy Gateway is available to buy in [RAKwireless store](https://store.rakwireless.com/products/srcful-energy-gateway/)
+The Energy Gateway Solaris Batch (beta usage) is available to buy in [RAKwireless store](https://store.rakwireless.com/products/srcful-energy-gateway/)

 ## Support and Community